John Jackson (writer)

 John Jackson is an English television screenwriter.

 Life and career

 After leaving Cambridge University, John Jackson developed and script edited the ITV soap Night and Day.
 Altogether he wrote 35 episodes for the TV Series.
 In 2009 he wrote the episode The King Is Dead, Long Live the King… for the BBC One series Robin Hood.
 From 2010 to 2012 he wrote two episodes of the serial drama Lip Service.
 From 2011 until 2013 he wrote three episodes for the supernatural drama Being Human.
 This brought him a Writers' Guild of Great Britain award for Best TV Drama Series.
 He also wrote two episodes for the Being Human spin off Becoming Human.

 In 2014 Jackson wrote an episode for another BBC Three series, In the Flesh.
 He would become a regular writer on ITV's Grantchester, and in 2020, was lead writer on season 3 of Sky's Riviera.
+On 2 November 2023, it was announced that Jackson would be lead writer on the television adaptation of Rivers of London.